-1 Q. PLEASE : STATE YOUR NAME, BUSINESS ADDRESS, AND 2 PRESENT POSITI ON.
+1Q.PLEASE STATE YOUR NAME, BUSINESS ADDRESS, AND2PRESENT POSITION.

-- A. My name is Michael C. Maness.
-My business address is 430 North

-Salisbury Street, Dobbs Building, Raleigh, North Carolina.
-I am the

-Director of the Accounting Division of the Public Staff North
+A. My name is Michael C. Maness.
+My business address is 430 North Salisbury Street, Dobbs Building, Raleigh, North Carolina.
+I am the Director of the Accounting Division of the Public Staff - North Carolina Utilities Commission (Public Staff).

-Carolina Utilities Commission (Public Staff). - 7 Q. BRIEFLY STATE YOUR QUALIFICATIONS AND DUTIES. - 8 A. A summary of my qualifications and duties is set forth in Appendix B of this testimony. - 10 Q. WHAT IS THE PURPOSE OF YOUR TESTIMONY? - The purpose of my testimony is to present my recommendations 11 Α. 12 regarding (1) the prospective Demand-Side Management / Energy Efficiency rider (DSM/EE rider or Rider C) and (2) the DSM/EE 13 14 Experience Modification Factor rider (DSM/EE EMF rider or Rider 15 CE) proposed by Virginia Electric and Power Company d/b/a Dominion Energy North Carolina (DENC or the Company) in its 16 Application filed in this docket on August 13, 2019.1 The DSM/EE 17 18 and DSM/EE EMF Riders are authorized by N.C.
-Gen. Stat. § 62-133.9 and implemented pursuant to Commission Rule R8-69.
-In 19
+7 Q. BRIEFLY STATE YOUR QUALIFICATIONS AND DUTIES.

+8 A. A summary of my qualifications and duties is set forth in Appendix B9 of this testimony.

+10 Q. WHAT IS THE PURPOSE OF YOUR TESTIMONY?

+11 Α. The purpose of my testimony is to present my recommendations 12 regarding (1) the prospective Demand-Side Management / Energy 13 Efficiency rider (DSM/EE rider or Rider C) and (2) the DSM/EE 14 Experience Modification Factor rider (DSM/EE EMF rider or Rider 15 CE) proposed by Virginia Electric and Power Company d/b/a 16 Dominion Energy North Carolina (DENC or the Company) in its 17 Application filed in this docket on August 13, 2019.1 The DSM/EE 18 and DSM/EE EMF Riders are authorized by N.C.
+Gen. Stat. § 62-19 133.9 and implemented pursuant to Commission Rule R8-69.
+In addition to my filing of this testimony, Public Staff witness David M. Williamson has also filed testimony in this proceeding.